decentdao/fractal-docs/developer-guides/deploy-custom-dao.md

 6\.
 Set the call data define below to deploy a Treasury contract from the TreasuryFactory:

 * `predictedAddress` - This address is the same as the `predictedAddress` parameter defined above.
-* `treasuryImpl.address` - This address is created after deploying your first treasury.sol contract.
+* `treasuryImpl.address` - This address is created after deploying your first Treasury.sol contract.
 * The salt value as defined above.
 * `calldata`  - Created using `encodeFunctionData`.